Anmol2221/Hotel-management-system/README.md

 - Booking logic and room availability checks
 - Real-time updates to both admin and customer dashboards
 - Secure password storage and session handling

 ---

-## Challenges Faced

-- **Routing and Backend Integration:**
-  Ensuring seamless navigation and correct data flow between HTML pages and backend logic was a major challenge, especially as the project expanded to include both admin and customer modules.
-- **Database Design and Integration:**
-  Designing the database schema and integrating it with Flask to handle room availability, customer data, and booking status required multiple iterations and careful debugging.
-- **Learning HTML and Frontend Development:**
-  Building modern, responsive pages while learning HTML and CSS from scratch added significant complexity, but greatly improved the project’s appearance and usability.

----